followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/25 dxRangeSelector/4 Events/valueChanged.md

 <!--fullDescription-->
 When implementing a handling function, use the object passed to it as the parameter.
 Among fields of this object, you can find old and new start and end range values.

 The **valueChanged** event can be fired when a user moves a slider or after he/she has stopped moving it.
-To specify the required mode, use the **behavior** | [callValueChanged](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/behavior/#callValueChanged) option.
+To specify the required mode, use the **behavior**.[callValueChanged](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/behavior/#callValueChanged) option.

 <a href="https://js.devexpress.com/Demos/WidgetsGallery/#demo/charts-advanced_features-zooming_and_scrolling_api" class="button orange small fix-width-155" style="margin-right: 5px;" target="_blank">View Demo</a>